firecmsco/firecms/example_backend/README.md

 # Example backend
-This is a very simple backend that is based in Google Cloud Functions and it is only in charge of indexing changes to the collections `users`, `products` and `blog` to Algolia.
+This is a very simple backend that is based in Google Cloud Functions, and it is only in charge of indexing changes to the collections `users`, `products` and `blog` to Algolia.

-You need to have billing enabled in your Firebase project to deploy Cloud Functions.
+You need to have billing enabled in your Firebase projects to deploy Cloud Functions.

 ## Config